-This certificate program provides students with 80 hours of academic and hands-on training which prepares them to perform basic patient care under the direction of a nursing staff in a long-term care facility.
-The duties of a STNA include, but are not limited to, feeding, bathing, dressing, grooming, and transporting patients, and changing linens.
-This program is governed by the Ohio Department of Health.
+This certificate program provides students with 80 hours of academic and hands-on training, preparing them to perform primary patient care under the direction of nursing staff in a long-term care facility.
+The duties of an STNA include but are not limited to feeding, bathing, dressing, grooming, transporting patients, and changing linens.
+The Ohio Department of Health governs this program.

-After successfully completing this program, students will be scheduled to take the state test for long-term care nursing assistants.
-The test consists of two parts, written and skills portions.
+After completing this program, students will be scheduled to take the state test for long-term care nursing assistants.
+The test consists of two parts: written and skills portions.
 Both must be passed for the student to become an STNA and be placed on the Ohio Nurse Aide Registry.

 - Meet required standards on the pre-admissions assessment - WorkKeys scoring a 3 in Math, 4 in Workplace Documents (skill to read and comprehend workplace documents), and a 4 in Graphic Literacy (skill to locate and find information).
 Exception: If an employer sends the student to Vantage for training and they are paying the tuition fees, then the pre-entrance assessment is not required.

 - Students will need a two-step Mantoux test from the Health Department or your doctor’s office.
-Prior test must have been given within the last 6 months.
+The prior test must have been given within the last 6 months.

-- Program Coordinator and/or Adult Education Director may allow some exceptions to these entrance requirements
+- The Program Coordinator and/or Adult Education Director may allow some exceptions to these entrance requirements

-- Classes meet Monday thru Thursday with clinical hours held on Fridays
+- Classes meet Monday thru Thursday, with clinical hours held on Saturday and Sunday

 Grants/Scholarships - Check the financial aid webpage for any grants or scholarships applicable to this program.

 Contact the Financial Aid Office to complete certification.

 Ohio Means Jobs Agency - Financial Assistance may be available for those who qualify through your local Ohio Means Jobs (OMJ) agency.
 Students must work directly with OMJ to apply.
 Additional information